 That is part one of Bungie's plans for becoming one of the best entertainment companies while the other refers to adding other franchises to their portfolio.
 In Parsons' words, Bungie "have a pretty specific path to make sure [they] transform Destiny and that [they] have other franchises within the marketplace".

-There is still no exact confirmation if this is a new franchise or a service but the trademark kicked in roughly three months after their partnership with NetEase was made public.
+There is still no exact confirmation if this is a new franchise or a service but the trademark kicked in roughly three months after their was made public.
 Considering NetEase's nature, there is high probability of at least one of Bungie's future franchises focusing on mobile but it's all just early speculation at this time.

 What is more imminent, however, is the release of Shadowkeep which should come in less than 24 hours of publishing this article, bringing about a pile of new content, influx of new players as New Light will go live on Steam and possibly a record in some metrics for Valve's service.